Trustee Voting Areas

 After an eight-month process that included 11 draft maps prepared by professional demographers and 36 public meetings to solicit community input, the Orange County Committee on School District Organization and the State Board of Education have formally approved the Los Alamitos Unified School District Board plan to divide the district into five trustee voting areas.

 This map of the voting areas will be in effect for the November 2020 election.
+An interactive viewer allows you to view the boundaries of the trustee areas down to the street level with an overlay showing the locations of all district schools.

 This means that instead of voting for all five members of the school board, a voter will select one trustee to represent their area of the school district.
 The change in the election system will have no effect on school attendance boundaries.